HazmatPants/GIchat-server/README.md

 # Commands

 - /who -- Returns all connected clients' usernames.
-- /server -- Returns server information, such as the version and uptime.
+- /server -- Returns server information, such as the name, version, and uptime.
 - /whoami -- Returns your username

 ## Admin Commands
 - !clear -- Clears the message database
 - ...more moderation commands will be added later

+## To-do's
+- Use a better way of sending images instead of encoding to base64
+- Add GUI configuration
+- Add more admin commands (kick, ban, etc.)

+### Potential new features
+- Profile pictures
+- GUI user list